oracle-livelabs/oci/oci-stack-monitoring-fundamentals/import-oci-services/import-oci-services.md

 	![Import resources, highlighting the All resources link](images/3-1-import.png " ")

-	Using the **Type** filter, select **oci_lbaas**, then select **ebs_prod_slb**.
+	Using the **Type** filter, select **oci\_lbaas**, then select **ebs\_prod\_slb**.

 	![Import resources, highlighting the type filter and ebs_prod_slb load balancer](images/3-2-import.png " ")

-	The **ebs_prod_slb** home page provides access to open alarms and health and performance metrics.
+	The **ebs\_prod\_slb** home page provides access to open alarms, and health and performance metrics as we reviewed in **Lab 3 Resource Home pages**.
 Scrolling down the page we see the performance charts for all metrics collected for this load balancer.

 	![Load balancer home page, highlighting the availability, alarms, and performance metrics](images/3-3-import.png " ")

 	A helpful feature when triaging issues is the link to the OCI resource home page.
 This link allows you to quickly navigate back to the load balancer's OCI page where you can alter the resource pool or restart a service.
 In this example using Stack Monitoring's topology, if we witness no activity on our EBS, we could quickly identify the WebLogic cluster that services EBS, then identify the load balancer in front of the cluster.
-With a click navigate to the load balancer OCI resource page and update the route configuration.
+Using the topology, simply click to navigate to the load balancer OCI resource page and update the route configuration.
 All of this can be done without every typing or searching for a resource, simply follow the troubleshooting workflow.

 	![Load balancer home page, highlighting the link to the OCI service home page](images/3-3-import.png " ")